DaliaBasa/Active-Directory/ActiveDirectory.md

 Domain controllers authenticate all users and computers in a domain, which is a primary security function in a network infrastructure.
 The DC is a server that contains a complete copy of the AD configuration of the domain in which it's located, as well as the SYSVOL system folder.
 It's critical to ensure the optimal number and placement of domain controllers in any AD DS environment, especially in larger, distributed environments.

-If the DC is down there will be no way for the users to authenticate themselves and access any of the domain's resources.
+If the DC there will be no way for the users to authenticate themselves and access any of the domain's resources.
 Everything that require AD authentication will be inaccessible.

-When a change is made to an object in a directory partition, the value of the changed attribute or attributes is updated on all domain controllers that store a replica of the same directory partition.
-Domain controllers communicate data updates automatically through Active Directory replication.
-Their communication about updates is always specific to a single directory partition at a time.
-It's importatnt to know that when a change occurs on a source domain controller, it notifies its destination replication partner, prompting the destination domain controller to request the changes from the source domain controller.
-The source domain controller either responds to the change request with a replication operation or places the request in a queue if requests are already pending.
-Each domain controller has a queue of pending replication operations that are processed one at a time.

 #### Read-Only Domain Controller (RODC)
 ##### Inadequate physical security is the most common reason to consider deploying an RODC.
 An RODC provides a way to deploy a domain controller more securely in locations that require fast and reliable authentication services but cannot ensure physical security for a writable domain controller.